Kunal-jaiswal972/GOOGLE-CLONE/README.md

 This is documentation for frontend of the NVCTI website hosted at [https://localhost:3000].

-The project uses Material-ui as CSS framework and styled components .
+The project uses Material-ui as CSS framework and styled components.<br/>
-The project uses Material-ui as icons library.
+The project uses Material-ui as icons library.<br/>
-The project uses React-redux for state management.
+The project uses React-redux for state management.<br/>

 In the client folder of the project there are several folders---